SamSverko/flatbread/docs/CONTRIBUTING.md

 - Do you want to collaborate with others and learn new things?
 - Are you stuck on what to learn or a side project?

 We are building Flatbread from the ground up.
-We are focused on keeping the app as accessible as possible.
+We are focused on keeping the website as accessible as possible.
 This we are aiming to maintain the highest level of accessibility possible, currently for [Web Content Accessibility Guidelines (WCAG) 2.1 level AA](https://www.w3.org/TR/WCAG21/) compliancy.
 If we have the ability to create amazing tools for everyone, we have a duty to make it as accessible to as many people as we possibly can.

 We are building Flatbread for the world, this means that we are putting the needs of the end-user before us developers.
 We are committed to learning what is required, and implement to best practices whether this is code or design.